About God's Littlest Angels

 With the parents' permission, Dixie took the baby home.
 John put his skills to work making an incubator out of a cardboard box and a heating pad.
 At the time, Dixie didn't have access to IV supplies, so she kept the baby alive by feeding her with an eye dropper every two hours.
 Within four days, she was drinking from a doll bottle.

-After four months, Angel Noël survived and went home to her parents in April of 1995.
+After four months, Angel Noël went home to her parents.
 We kept in contact with Angel Noël for many years.
 We have not heard from her family since the earthquake of 2010 displaced so many people in Port-au-Prince, but we continue to pray that her family is still safe and well.